erkkah/letarette.sql/README.md

 To connect a SQL-based primary document storage to Letarette, only two queries need to be supplied.
 Check the [example](./example) to see how basic they can be, given that the primary storage has a similar structure.

-The **letarette.sql** service is a single binary configured by environment variables.

 The following SQL drivers are supported:

 * [PostgreSQL](https://github.com/lib/pq)